confluentinc/streaming-ops/README.md

 1. Create and deploy secrets

-    The process for sealing secrets will follow this pattern:
+    The process for sealing secrets will follow this pattern, example commands follow this explanation:

       1. Create a local text file containing the secrets that are to be sealed.
 This file conatins the raw secret data and should be protected like any secret.
       1. Create a local Kubernetes Secret manifest file using the `kubectl create secret file` and put the file into a staging area.
 This puts the secret data into a Kubernetes Secret manifest form to be used by the `kubeseal` tool.